neverrend/autoMouse/README.md

 #############################################

-Do you want to capture your mouse location?(Y\n): y Enter seconds to wait before captue: 0
+Do you want to capture your mouse location?(Y\n): y Enter seconds to wait before capture: 0

 Your mouse location was: Point(x=-229, y=1117)